I found this amazing quote from Jim Delisle’s article “Preventing Discipline Problems with Gifted Students” in the book Growing Up Gifted:

 - Beyond The Book Report

-If we are to help our students cope with their unique needs, we have to have an understanding of them ourselves.
+Want to help students cope with their unique needs?
+We have to have an understanding of them ourselves.
 Otherwise, we can make dangerous assumptions about our students’ internal conflicts, leading to increased behavior problems.

 - 11 Lists of Gifted Characteristics